For self-hosting, configure AI through environment variables in apps/web/.env.

 Tiers

-For most self-hosted setups, configure these two tiers:
+For most self-hosted setups, configure the default tier and optionally override cheaper or role-specific tiers:

-ECONOMY_LLM_* (optional): lower-cost model for high-volume tasks.
-If unset, it falls back to DEFAULT.
+ECONOMY_LLMS (optional): lower-cost model for high-volume tasks.
+If unset, it falls back to default.

 Minimal example: